ProgrammerNomad/DashPiX/README.md

 ---

 ### 📱 Customization
 You can toggle or change the display settings at any time by editing the `config.json` file.
-Here’s a breakdown of the settings:
+Here's a breakdown of the settings:

-- **api_key**: Your OpenWeatherMap API key for weather data.
-- **city**: The city for which you want weather information.
 - **show_time**: Set to `true` to display the time.
 - **show_date**: Set to `true` to display the current date.
 - **show_greeting**: Set to `true` to display a greeting based on the time of day.